Ro Khanna: Combating Hindu nationalism

-After the visit of Pakistani Prime Minister Imran Khan to the U.S. in 2019, Khanna became the first Indian-American Congressman to join the Congressional Pakistan Caucus, which he claimed was to promote better ties between India and Pakistan, and in line with his pluralistic ideals for Hindus and Muslims.
+After the visit of Pakistani prime minister Imran Khan to the U.S. in 2019, Khanna became the first Indian-American Congressman to join the Congressional Pakistan Caucus, which he claimed was to promote better ties between India and Pakistan, and in line with his pluralistic ideals for Hindus and Muslims.

 Varghese K. George of The Hindu called Khanna "an unequivocal and strong supporter of a pluralist America, and India-U.S. ties," who "for the same reason rejects Hindutva and its exclusive nationalism."
 In a statement targeted at Tulsi Gabbard, Khanna said, "it is the duty of every American politician of Hindu faith to stand for pluralism, reject Hindutva, and speak for equal rights for Hindus, Muslims, Sikhs, Buddhists, and Christians", a statement that was criticized in a letter published by the Hindu American Foundation (HAF) and signed by what was described as "a record number of 230 Indian-American organisations in the U.S.", who also objected to Khanna's membership in the Congressional Caucus on Pakistan.

-Biden Administration
+Biden administration

 As of October 2021, Khanna had voted in line with Joe Biden's stated position 100% of the time.

+Khanna remained an ally of Biden during the 2024 presidential campaign and served as a campaign surrogate.
+After Biden's poor performance in the June 2024 presidential debate, Khanna publicly defended Biden's decision to remain in the race, said that Democrats should unite behind the nominee, and argued that the decision whether to continue belonged to Biden himself.
+Biden withdrew from the race on July 21, 2024, after weeks of pressure from fellow Democrats following the debate.